davfre/RRIB/README.md

 with 1-2 students per project via github.com.
 Bi-weekly peer-assessment [you provide feedback to other projects] and a final delivery deadline.

-- Reproductions will be in R markdown, and should be generously commented.
+- Reproductions will be in Jupyter notebooks or RMarkdown using python/R, and should be generously commented.

-- Data manipulations must be done programmatically in R (or other open source software, if required).
+- Data manipulations must be done programmatically using Python/R (and open source software if required).
 No alteration of original data files allowed.

 - A reproduction will follow the sequence data download, data processing, and